-Conducting a retail audit will give deeper insight on conditions of a brand.
-However, only gathering insight without then formulating future action plans and executing them will be in vain.
+Conducting a retail audit will give deeper insight into the conditions of a brand.
+However, only gathering insight without formulating future action plans and executing them will be in vain.
 Hence it is suggested to take the necessary steps in response to the findings of a retail audit.

 An example is when findings show that a certain strategy is not effective in supporting sales.
 As such, renewing the sales strategy is needed.
 After implementing the new strategy, do another retail audit to evaluate its impact.